eliranwong/BibleBento/Commentary/README.md

 Files on Commentary are uploaded here gradually.<br>
-Remarks: Only materials without copyrights issues will be uploaded.
+Remarks: Only materials without copyright issues will be uploaded.

 List of Abbreviations: